How to Install Yarn on Ubuntu

 Introduction

-How to install Yarn on Ubuntu.
+How to install Yarn on Ubuntu - a tutorial.

 Prerequisites

-Install the Latest Yarn Version
+Install Latest Yarn Version

 Follow the steps below to install Yarn using Corepack: